tilemill-project/tilemill/README.md

 # Fork info

-This is a maintained fork of TileMill, tested on Linux Mint 17.3 running in server mode (--server=true) only!
+This is a maintained fork of TileMill, tested on Linux Mint 17.3 running in server mode only!

 TileMill is a modern map design studio powered by [Node.js](http://nodejs.org) and [Mapnik](http://mapnik.org).